 Phase I - Data Gathering

 During Phase I, the project team gathered accurate terrain and storm data from a wide array of sources using the best technology available.
-Sources of data included State agencies, the National Oceanic and Atmospheric Administration, and the U.S. Army Corps of Engineers.
+Sources of data included State agencies, NOAA, and the U.S. Army Corps of Engineers.

 To process the large volume of data collected during Phase I, the project team needed a high-speed, high-capacity computer system.
 The team developed the 17th fastest parallel "supercomputer" of this type in the world.
 The U.S. Department of Energy also allowed the project team to use the agency's supercomputer to expand computing capacity further.